-The balance sheet represents the wealth or the financial condition of the company.

-• Unlike the income statement, which measures company performance over a quarter or a year, the balance sheet is a snapshot of all a company's assets, representing everything the company owns (cash, equipment, investments, etc.); liabilities, representing what the company owes against those assets and the company's net worth; and shareholder's equity, representing what the owners keep or earned, taken at a moment in time, as demonstrated in figure 15.2
+The Balance Sheet represents the wealth or the financial condition of the company.
+Unlike the Income Statement, which measures company performance over a quarter or a year, the Balance Sheet is a snapshot of all of company's assets representing everything the company owns (Cash, Equipment, investments, etc.), liabilities representing what the company owes against those assets and the company's net worth or shareholder's equity representing what the owner's keep or earned, taken at a moment in time as demonstrated in figure 15.2 below.